 Convenience, or what is easiest, was important when choosing what to do with the baby or child poo.
-Houses close to a river or the beach often used those places to get rid of poo.
+Houses close to a river, stream or the beach often used those places to get rid of poo, including washing poo from cloth.
 Putting the poo in the toilet was also common, but it required more effort (for example, having to carry water for flushing).
 Toilets were also sometimes difficult to access because of steep or slippery paths.
-People also got rid of poo by throwing it in the bush or burying it.
+People also got rid of poo by throwing it in the bush, burying it, or throwing it in the garbage.